pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

     + product-version-regex: ^1\.4\..*$
     ```

-1. Commit this change and run the [resource pipeline][ref-config-resource-pipeline]
+2. Commit this change and run the [resource pipeline](https://github.com/pivotal/docs-platform-automation-reference-pipeline-config/blob/develop/pipelines/download-products.yml)
 which will download the 1.4.3 PKS tile
 and make it available on S3.